Questions Parents Ask College Coaches

 Depending on location, level of play, and conference, travel can be very different.
 The following questions may apply to your situation:

-• What will my daughter be responsible for when the team travels?
+• What will my athlete be responsible for when the team travels?
 Meals?
 Hotel?

-• Will my daughter ever be alone in hotel rooms or unsupervised on road trips?
+• Will my athlete ever be alone in hotel rooms or unsupervised on road trips?

 • Can you explain how travel works?
 Can I see a typical itinerary?

-• How much class will my daughter miss because of travel?
+• How much class do your athletes miss because of travel?

 Swim coach watching his team swim laps in the pool